What is Transcoding?

 Picture this scenario: You’ve recently returned home to your comfortable sofa from your latest adventure or hobby.
 For the past few hours, your eyes have been locked on your computer, uploading and editing the HD videos that you captured earlier.
 You’ve finally finished the editing process on your laptop from your GoPro, high-quality Kodak cam, and/or Apple, Android, Windows, or other devices (Bitmovin is OS-agnostic after all!) and you’re ready to download and share your latest creation.
 The raw video files that you recorded on your device are significantly larger than your standard cloud storage, file sharing service, or social media platform can (or will) handle (pro-tip: check the raw size of a video file saved on the actual device – chances are, it’s huge!).
 Most raw HD video files amount to 18 GB of storage for every 60 seconds; based on an average of 1920 x 1080 pixels of a standard RGB 3x16bit uncompressed TIFF file.

 To most, clicking export and then “share to social” are the final step to collecting those sweet sweet “likes.”
 But that’s not enough for you, you want to understand how and why to move the video content from one device to another.
-The first critical step is to hit “export and save”, most editing software (like the GoPro Quik for GoPro, Capture NX-D for Nikon, Capture Cam Express for Sony devices) will ask you to specify an output folder or Network Access Storage (NAS) location (ex: a hard disk connected to the wifi), a video & audio codec configuration, and a container format, like MP4.
+The first critical step is to hit “export and save”, most editing software (like the GoPro Quik for GoPro, Capture NX-D for Nikon, Capture Cam Express for Sony devices) will ask you to specify an output folder or Network Access Storage (NAS) location (ex: a hard disk connected to the wifi), a video & audio codec configuration, and a container file format, like MP4.
 Congratulations!
 You’ve now completed the first step and unlocked all the elements required to complete the video transcode.

 After you’ve confirmed the export, your computer might heat up – given the size of your newly created content, it’s not unexpected, your computer will require a lot of temporary storage (in terms of gigabytes) per second of exported video.
 Depending on your computer’s specifications the video transcode might take more or less time based on your RAM – this works inversely, lower RAM = slower transcodes / higher RAM = faster transcodes.
 From the consumer perspective – transcoding is as easy as the few clicks it takes to save and export to a new device.
 In short, transcoding is the process of converting one compressed (almost) losslessly video to a better-compressed video format.
 This is how video compression works as it moves from your computer to another local device.